 Elizabeth was born and raised in Carmel, Indiana.
 She obtained her B.A. degree from the University of Indianapolis.
 She went on to also obtain her MBA with a concentration in Finance in a dual program while completing her undergraduate degree at the University of Indianapolis.
 She obtained her J.D. degree from the Indiana University Robert H. McKinney School of Law.

-She spends her spare time with her family and friends participating in a wide variety of events.
-Elizabeth has run in many events that supports many Special Needs causes such as Down Syndrome, Autism and many others.
-She attends Trader's Point Christian Church and volunteers in the Special Needs Ministry.
+When Elizabeth is not practicing law and serving her clients, you can find her spending time with her family and friends in a wide variety of events.
+Elizabeth has volunteered in many events that supports many Special Needs causes such as Down Syndrome, Autism and many others.
+She also enjoys practicing and teaching hot yoga regularly with friends at the Hot Room.